13 July 2017

 A good usability testing script or guide can be utilised to communicate key information to participants, including:

-a.
 That you want to understand how they would use the interface in their typical environment.

-b.
-That you will evaluate (and ultimately improve) the website by observing their interactions with the site and that with this understanding, you will work out how it needs to be designed; make it clear that the participant doesn’t need to worry about re-designing the site during the session.
+That you will evaluate (and ultimately improve) the website by observing their interactions with the site and with this understanding, you will work out how it needs to be designed; make it clear that the participant doesn’t need to worry about re-designing the site during the session.

 3. The masterful art of deflection